In my own personal journey with Lyme Disease, here are the things I learned about moving from survival mode to living intentionally.

 I was going to make the most of this second chance I’d been given.
 I didn’t know what the future held, I just hoped that it was Lyme-free.

-LEARNING TO LIVE INTENTIONALLY
+LEARNING WHAT IT MEANS TO BE LIVING INTENTIONALLY

 But when February rolled around, our joy was deflated as my husband started showing his own Lyme symptoms.
 I had “Lymie” friends going through relapses of their own and friends of friends reached out to me to help diagnose their own health problems.
 As the stress piled on, I lost my view of being intentional and slipped back into my own relapse.
 I was devastated.
 I ended up back in bed from pain and seizures, and asked my parents to fly back out to live with us.